OpenEnergyDashboard/DesignDocs/unitVaryTime/conversionsVaryTime.md

 There are conversions that sites want to vary by time including:

-- Baselines (which may be doable by units) which can change if a building is changed.
 - Area normalization (see [design document](../areaNormalization/areaNormalization.md)) where values can vary with building changes.
+If variation is allowed then changes will be needed to how it is implemented since it assumes fixed areas and is done on the client rather than the server side.
+This is a completed feature.
 - Cost.
 This one may differ from the others in that costs can vary by time of day and even the day of the week.
 Thus, the general solution would allow repeating costs over time that can be also changed periodically.
-This means lots of time variations which is unlike most other uses.
+This means lots of time variations which is unlike the first two uses.
+Fixed costs are part of the units work for v1.0.
+- Baselines (which may be doable by units) which can change if a building is changed.
+- Weather.
+Normalize usage by the weather.
+In a common way, the degree heating/cooling for each day is determined from local weather and then used to normalize the usage.
+Other ways are possible.
+This usage has similarities to cost in the frequency of variation but there is no regular pattern.
+This is a planned feature that is not yet done in OED.

 ## Potential solution